Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Abstract

 \section{Abstract}

-Quantum software represents disruptive technologies in terms of quantum-specific software systems, services, and applications - leverage the principles of quantum mechanics via programmable quantum bits (Qubits) that manipulate quantum gates (QuGates) - to achieve quantum supremacy in computing.
-Quantum software architecture enables quantum software developers to abstract away implementation-specific details (i.e., mapping of Qubits and QuGates to high-level architectural components and connectors).
-Architectural patterns and strategies can provide reusable knowledge and best practices to engineer quantum software systems effectively and efficiently.
-However, quantum software practitioners face significant challenges in selecting and implementing appropriate patterns and strategies due to the complexity of quantum software systems and the lack of guidelines.
+Quantum software is an emerging class of software systems, services, and applications that leverage the principles of quantum mechanics through programmable quantum bits (qubits) and quantum gates to perform computations that offer advantages for certain classes of problems.
+Quantum software architecture enables quantum software developers to abstract away implementation-specific details (i.e., mapping of qubits and quantum gates to high-level architectural components and connectors).
+Architecture patterns provide proven solutions to recurring design problems, while architecture strategies are approaches that guide the overall design and evolution of a system to meet specific goals.
+Such patterns and strategies are needed because quantum software systems involve complex hybrid quantum-classical design concerns.
+However, quantum software practitioners face significant challenges in selecting and implementing appropriate patterns and strategies.
 To address these challenges, this study proposes decision models for selecting patterns and strategies in six critical design areas in quantum software systems: Communication, Decomposition, Data Processing, Fault Tolerance, Integration and Optimization, and Algorithm Implementation.
 These decision models are constructed based on data collected from both a mining study (i.e., GitHub and Stack Exchange) and a Systematic Literature Review (SLR), which were used to identify relevant patterns and strategies with their involved Quality Attributes (QAs).
-We then conducted semi-structured interviews with 16 quantum software practitioners to evaluate the familiarity, understandability, completeness, and usefulness of the proposed decision models.
+We then conducted semi-structured interviews with 30 quantum software practitioners to evaluate the familiarity, understandability, completeness, and usefulness of the proposed decision models.
 The results show that the proposed decision models can aid practitioners in selecting suitable patterns and strategies to address the challenges related to the architecture design of quantum software systems.
 The dataset is available at \cite{dataset2}, allowing the community to reproduce and build upon our findings.

 \ccsdesc[500]{Software and its engineering~Designing software}

 \keywords{Quantum Software System, Architecture Pattern, Architecture Style, Architecture Strategy, Decision Model}